-Promotes sound sleep: Another benefit of pumpkin seeds is that they promote proper sleep in kids and adults.
+Another pumpkin seed benefits for health is that they promote proper sleep in kids and adults.
 Tryptophan is an essential amino acid which helps in producing serotonin and this in turn gets converted into melatonin which is a hormone that helps in getting better sleep.
 If your kid has trouble sleeping, having a few pumpkin seeds before bed with small amounts of carbohydrates such as a piece of fruit, may be beneficial in providing the body with tryptophan needed for melatonin production, which can lead to better sleep.
 For younger kids, powdered pumpkin seeds can be an option.
 (Why is sleep so important for your child’s brain development?)

 Pumpkin seeds also possess antimicrobial properties.
 Studies suggest that pumpkin seeds are effective in controlling bacteria such as S. aureus, E. coli and P. aeruginosa.

 Traditionally, pumpkin seeds have been used for regulating passage of urine.
 Recent studies have confirmed that pumpkin seed oil can reduce bladder pressure, increase bladder compliance and reduce urethral pressure.